p-adic shtukas and the theory of global and local Shimura varieties: Introduction

-Condition $({\rm U}_x)$ guarantees that the abelian varieties that are obtained by isogenies from $k$-points of the LHS of the uniformization map actually do define points on the Shimura variety in question.
-This is not obvious since the Hodge type Shimura variety lacks a global moduli-theoretic interpretation.
-We conjecture that $({\rm U}_x)$ is always satisfied.
-Suppose that $p$ is odd, $G=\eG\otimes_\BQ \BQ_p$ splits over a tamely ramified extension of $\BQ_p$ and $p\nmid |\pi_1(G_{\rm der})|$.
-Then, by work of Zhou \cite{Zhou, vanH}, condition $({\rm U}_x)$ is known to hold if in addition: $x$ is basic, or $G=\eG\otimes_\BQ\BQ_p$ is residually split or $\CG$ is absolutely special.
-By work of Nie \cite{Nie}, it also holds when $G$ is unramified.
-(Note that condition $({\rm U}_x)$ is identical with Axiom A in \cite[\S 4.3]{HamaKim}; Hamacher and Kim also conjecture that, in the tame case, it is always satisfied.)
-Summarizing, we obtain that, under the hypotheses spelled out above, the global Shimura variety $\sS_\eK$ has non-archimedean uniformization along the isogeny class of $x$ by the integral local Shimura variety $\CM^{\rm int}_{\CG,b_x,\mu}$.
+The proof of Theorem \ref{introHK} is modelled on \cite{HP, HamaKim}, and proceeds by relating the integral local Shimura variety $\CM^{\rm int}_{\CG,b_x,\mu}$ to a Rapoport-Zink space obtained by a global construction using the Hodge embedding. {\cmag In the statement of Theorem \ref{HK}, we make the assumption that a certain condition $({\rm U}_x)$ is satisfied.
+This condition guarantees that the abelian varieties that are obtained by isogenies from $k$-points of the LHS of the uniformization map actually do define points on the Shimura variety in question (this is not obvious since the Hodge type Shimura variety lacks a global moduli-theoretic interpretation).
+In our original submitted version of our paper, we conjectured that Condition $({\rm U}_x)$ is always satisfied.
+(Note that condition $({\rm U}_x)$ is identical with Axiom A in \cite[\S 4.3]{HamaKim}; Hamacher and Kim also conjectured that, in the tame case, it is always satisfied.)
+During the refereeing period of our paper, this conjecture has been proved in general by Gleason-Lim-Xu \cite[Cor.
+1.10]{GLX22}.
+We refer to Remark \ref{prevres} for previous partial results of Zhou and Nie.}

-The proof of Theorem \ref{introHK} is modelled on \cite{HP, HamaKim}, and proceeds by relating the integral local Shimura variety $\CM^{\rm int}_{\CG,b_x,\mu}$ to a Rapoport-Zink space obtained by a global construction using the Hodge embedding.

 We also prove that the integral models $\sS_\eK$ are uniquely determined by their characteristic properties.
 The following uniqueness theorem should be compared with the main theorem of \cite{PCan}, where an analogous uniqueness theorem is proved.
 In loc.~cit., instead of $\CG$-shtukas, ``$(\CG, \mu)$-displays" are used for this characterization.
 The characterization of \cite{PCan} seems more concrete since it is adapted to $p$-divisible groups and gives more information when it applies.
 For example, it is directly linked to the existence of a local model diagram; this is a useful feature which is harder to see here (compare the discussion in \S \ref{ss:LMD}).
 On the other hand, it is more limited in its applicability (essentially to Shimura varieties of Hodge type).
 An ``a priori" relation between the characterization in \cite{PCan} and the one given here is not clear; and something similar is true for the relation to the characterization of the good reduction model in the hyperspecial case by the \emph{extension property}, comp. \cite[\S 2.3.7]{KisinJAMS}.
 However, in practice, the integral models that have been constructed in various cases satisfy all these characterizations, provided the assumptions for them to apply are met.
 It is remarkable that to obtain such a characterization, even in classical PEL type cases, one needs this more sophisticated approach.